Are You a Speculator or an Investor?

 - You understand what the company does and its sustainable competitive position in its market.

 - If the price drops, you know why and can determine whether this is a short-term situation or a change that will have a long-term impact on the stock’s price.
 A person who buys a stock is more precisely a speculator, while a person who buys a company is an investor.
 A speculator may not hold a stock very long or may hold it a long time, depending on its performance.
 An investor buys a company with the intent of holding on to the stock for a long time.

 When Things Go Bad

 As long as the stock’s price is performing well, neither the trader nor the investor has much of a problem.
 However, when the stock’s price starts falling, that’s another matter.
-The smart speculator has an escape plan in place to prevent small loses from becoming big loses.
+The smart speculator has an escape plan in place to prevent small losses from becoming big losses.
 The speculator has no emotional attachment to the stock, so getting rid of the loser at a predetermined point is easy.

 The problem arises when the speculator decides to like the stock and not give it up so easily.
 The speculator becomes an investor.